-- · Zebra volume controls

-- Ring volume Controls the ringtone volume.

-- Media volume Controls the music, games, and media volume.

-- Alarm volume Controls the alarm clock volume. - Notifications volume Controls the notification volume. - In call volume Controls the volume during a call. - Scanner volume Controls the scanner volume. - Volume presets - A mutes the ring, notifications, and scanner so that the device does not make sounds or vibrate. - III All sounds except media and alarms are silenced and vibrate mode is active. - A Enables all sounds at the user defined levels. - · Vibrate for calls Switch on or off. - Do Not Disturb Mutes some or all sounds and vibrations. - Shortcut to prevent ringing Select how the shortcut method prevents ringing. - Phone ringtone Select a sound to play when the phone rings. - Default notification sound Select a sound to play for all system notifications. - Default alarm sound Select a sound to play for alarms. - Other sounds and vibrations - Dial pad tones Play a sound when pressing keys on dial pad (default disabled). - Screen locking sounds Play a sound when locking and unlocking the screen (default enabled). - Charging sounds and vibration Plays a sound and vibrates when power is applied to the device (default - enabled). - Touch sounds Play a sound when making screen selections (default enabled). - Touch vibration Vibrate the device when making screen selections (default disabled). - Wireless Emergency alerts Touch to configure emergency broadcast settings and notifications.
+- Zebra volume controls - Ring volume Controls the ringtone volume. - Media volume Controls the music, games, and media volume. - Alarm volume Controls the alarm clock volume. - Notifications volume Controls the notification volume. - In call volume Controls the volume during a call. - Scanner volume Controls the scanner volume. - Volume presets - 🔌 Mutes the ring, notifications, and scanner so that the device does not make sounds or vibrate. - In All sounds except media and alarms are silenced and vibrate mode is active. - h Enables all sounds at the user defined levels. - Media volume Controls the music, games, and media volume.
+This is replaced by Zebra volume controls on devices with a Mobility DNA Enterprise License. - Call volume Controls the volume during a call.
+This is replaced by Zebra volume controls on devices with a Mobility DNA Enterprise License. - Ring volume Controls the ringtone volume.
+This is replaced by Zebra volume controls on devices with a Mobility DNA Enterprise License. - Alarm volume Controls the alarm clock volume.
+This is replaced by Zebra volume controls on devices with a Mobility DNA Enterprise License. - Vibrate for calls Switch on or off. - Do Not Disturb Mutes some or all sounds and vibrations. - Shortcut to prevent ringing Select how the shortcut method prevents ringing. - Phone ringtone Select a sound to play when the phone rings. - Default notification sound Select a sound to play for all system notifications. - Default alarm sound Select a sound to play for alarms. - Other sounds and vibrations - Dial pad tones Play a sound when pressing keys on dial pad (default disabled). - enabledTouch vibration Vibrate the device when making screen selections (default disabled). - Wireless Emergency alerts Touch to configure emergency broadcast settings and notifications.